-- The Iowa Statewide Assessment of Student Progress (ISASP) The ISASP will be administered annually to determine academic progress for individual students, groups of students, and the school district.
-In accordance with state legislation, students must be proficient on the state assessment in order to be eligible to earn community college credit while in high school. - Formative Assessment System for Teachers (FAST)
+The Iowa Statewide Assessment of Student Progress (ISASP)

+The ISASP will be administered annually to determine academic progress for individual students, groups of students, and the school district.
+In accordance with state legislation, students must be proficient on the state assessment in order to be eligible to earn community college credit while in high school.

-is a suite of highly efficient assessment tools designed for universal screening, progress monitoring, and program evaluation as part of a Response to Intervention (RtI) or Multi-Tiered System of Support (MTSS) model of service delivery.
-Iowa has recently adopted the FAST literacy suite of assessments to assist districts in the implementation of MTSS practices and in meeting the requirements of the Early Literacy Initiative as part of Iowa Code Section 279.68.
+Eormative Assessment System for Teachers (FAST) A suite of highly-efficient assessment tools designed for universal screening, progress monitoring, and program evaluation for a Multi-Tiered System of Support (MTSS) model of service delivery.
+Iowa has recently adopted the Formative Assessment System for Teachers (FAST) literacy suite of assessments to assist districts in the implementation of MTSS practices and in meeting the requirements of the Early Literacy Initiative as part of Iowa Code Section 279.68.